-Comprehensive District Review: These districts also will participate in a comprehensive district review.
-This deeper analysis of system functions within the district and buildings, together with the State Diagnostic Review (SIDR), is designed to help schools and districts improve student performance by analyzing current practices against effective evidence- and research-based practices.
-There is a focus on identifying areas of strength and areas needing improvement, as well as aligning evidence and research-based practices.
-The SIDR is grounded in what is known about high-performing schools, with an emphasis on what has been learned from Ohio's Schools of Promise.
+Improvement Reviews: CSI schools and districts with a significant number or percentage of CSI schools may be required to participate in an improvement review.
+This deeper analysis of system functions within the district and buildings is designed to help schools and districts improve student performance by analyzing current practices against effective evidence- and research-based practices.
+The review focuses on identifying areas of strength and areas needing improvement, as well as aligning evidence and research-based practices.
+The improvement review is grounded in what is known about high-performing schools, with an emphasis on what has been learned from Ohio's Schools of Promise.